-Indication Imaging Study Initial diagnosis If not already done: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or without and with contrast (CPT[®] 74170) If CT inconclusive, MRI Abdomen (CPT[®] 74183) without and with contrast is indicated Inconclusive CT or MRI scans ONE of the following: Octreotide scan (ANY ONE of the following): Any one of the following planar imaging codes - CPT[®] 78801, 78802, or 78804 AND Any one of the following SPECT/SPECT-CT codes - CPT[®] 78803, 78830, 78831, 78832 PET/CT scan (CPT[®] 78815) with any ONE of the following SSR radiotracers: 68Ga-DOTATATE 68Ga-DOTATOC 64Cu-DOTATATE
+Indication Imaging Study Initial diagnosis If not already done: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or without and with contrast (CPT[®] 74170) or MRI Abdomen (CPT[®] 74183) without and with contrast Inconclusive CT or MRI scans ONE of the following: Octreotide scan (ANY ONE of the following): Any one of the following planar imaging codes - CPT® 78801, 78802, or 78804 AND Any one of the following SPECT/SPECT-CT codes - CPT® 78803, 78830, 78831, 78832 PET/CT (CPT® 78815) or PET/MRI (CPT® 78813 and CPT® 76498) with any ONE of the following SSR radiotracers: 68 Ga-DOTATATE 68 Ga-DOTATOC 64 Cu-DOTATATE

-Indication Imaging Study ANY of the following: Markers fail to normalize after complete resection AND CT/MRI and somatostatin-receptor based study are negative FDG-PET/CT scan (CPT[®] 78815) Biopsy-proven neuroendocrine tumor of unknown primary site AND CT/MRI and somatostatin-receptor based study are negative
+Indication Imaging Study ANY of the following: Markers fail to normalize after complete resection AND CT/MRI and somatostatin-receptor based study are negative Biopsy-proven neuroendocrine tumor of unknown primary site AND CT/MRI and somatostatin-receptor based study are negative FDG-PET/CT (CPT® 78815) OR PET/MRI (CPT® 78813 and CPT® 76498)

-More than 80% of lung carcinoids are diagnosed at Stage I or II with the most common sites of metastases being liver, bone and lung.
-Most thymic carcinoids are diagnosed at Stage III or IV with the most common sites of metastases being pleura, pericardium, bone, lung and liver.
-Recommended initial imaging includes CT Chest with contrast and CT Abdomen with or with/without contrast.
-If the latter imaging is inconclusive, MRI Abdomen with and without contrast is indicated.
+More than 80% of lung carcinoids are diagnosed at Stage I or II with the most common sites of metastases being liver, bone, and lung.
+Most thymic carcinoids are diagnosed at Stage III or IV with the most common sites of metastases being pleura, pericardium, bone, lung, and liver.
+Recommended initial imaging includes CT Chest with contrast and CT or MRI of the abdomen.
 Imaging of the brain, pelvis or osseous structures is based on signs/symptoms of disease.
-If the CT/MRI is inconclusive, Octreotide scan or SSR-based PET/CT can be completed.
-In the setting where markers fail to normalize after surgery AND CT/MRI and SSR based study are negative OR there is biopsy proven NET of unknown origin AND CT/MRI and SSR based study are negative, FDG-based PET/CT is indicated for the concern of a higher grade NET being present.
+If the CT/MRI is inconclusive, Octreotide scan or SSR-based PET can be completed.
+In the setting where markers fail to normalize after surgery AND CT/MRI and SSR based study are negative OR there is biopsy proven NET of unknown origin AND CT/MRI and SSR based study are negative, FDG-based PET is indicated for the concern of a higher-grade NET being present.